smuellerDD/leancrypto/linux_kernel/README.md

 	4. Get the shared secret that was already calculated in step 2:
 		`crypto_kpp_compute_shared_secret(req->src = NULL, req->dst = SS)`

-Please note that the leancrypto Kyber support allows specifying arbitrary sizes of the shared secret (referenced as `SS` above).
+Please note that the leancrypto ML-KEM support allows specifying arbitrary sizes of the shared secret (referenced as `SS` above).
 When the caller specifies a length that is not equal to 32 bytes, the leancrypto built-in KDF is applied to generate the shared secret of appropriate size.